 INTRODUCTION

 Fish is considered a healthier food than other types of protein, because it provides a variety of vitamins and nutrients, with the added advantage of having a low saturated fat content (Ersoy and Özeren, 2009; Morales and Higuchi, 2018).
-In addition to its nutritional importance, fish has economic and social roles, since the production chain generates jobs and income for small and large producers, which has resulted in strong growth of the market for fish in recent years.
+In addition to its nutritional importance, fish has economic and social roles, since the production chain generates jobs and income for small and large producers, which has resulted in strong market growth for fish in recent years.
 Tilapia is at the top of the list of the most cultivated and consumed fish species in Brazil.
 According to the 2023 Yearbook published by the Brazilian Fish Farming Association (Peixe BR), tilapia production in 2022 reached 550,060 tons, representing 63.9% of all Brazilian farmed fish and ranking Brazil in 4th position globally among tilapia producers.

 Despite the numerous benefits, tilapias can be exposed to multiple toxic inorganic contaminants present in water, such as arsenic (As), triggering processes of bioaccumulation and biotransformation in aquatic species through the food chain (Azizur Rahman et al., 2012; Chiarelli and Roccheri, 2014).
 Determination of the total concentration of an element is not usually sufficient to provide information about its toxicity, bioavailability, and biochemical function, requiring speciation studies to complement the information.
 The determination of arsenic in fish is of great analytical interest due to its toxicity, since the toxic effects of arsenic are related to its chemical forms and oxidation states (Martinez et al., 2011; Chen et al., 2020).